IDIOM CONNECTION

 make oneself heard

-- to speak loudly so that you will be heard above the noise
+- to speak loudly so that people will hear you or understand your opinion

-I had to speak loudly in order to make myself heard while the loud music was playing.
+I had to speak loudly to make myself heard while the loud music was playing.

 make oneself scarce